 These adversaries look at systems differently than organizations that have a single-dimensional strategy of protecting systems (e.g., implement necessary security controls and frameworks, then wait and do scanning, monitoring, and detection—defend at the perimeter).
 Adversaries look at it as a system of systems ecosystem—interconnected systems that interact with each other within an organization, and that connects with external systems as well.
 Ross points out that our definition of a system is broadening to include the supply chain.
 He advocates for our strategy and tactics to become multidimensional and include systems architecture, systems engineering, and security engineering teams working together from the beginning to define and build more secure systems.
 These teams need to understand the systems components, how they are put together, how much protection each component has, the information flow between components, how the components interact, where the single points of failure are, the interactions with the supply chain, the automatic updates or patches, and what would happen if there was malicious code in those updates.

 As cyber attacks become more advanced, security tools and services also need to rapidly innovate to keep up.
 Synopsys Software Integrity Group offers a broad portfolio of software security services and application security tools that help security and development teams identify and remediate security weaknesses and vulnerabilities.
-Organizations can use Synopsys’ industry-leading application security tools themselves or supplement their security and development resources with Synopsys’ managed services or security program consulting.
+Organizations can use Synopsys’ industry-leading application security tools themselves or supplement their security and development resources with Synopsys’ security testing services or security program consulting.

 The Synopsys architecture and design practice helps organizations identify missing or weak security controls, understand secure design best practices, and mitigate security flaws that increase the risk of a breach.
 Security services include security control design analysis, threat modeling, and architecture risk analysis.
 In addition, Synopsys also offers a malicious code detection (MCD) service as well as security programs (e.g., Building Security In Maturity Model [BSIMM] and maturity action plan [MAP]) that enable organizations to define, build, and manage their own software security initiatives (SSIs).

 Synopsys provides continuous access to security testing experts with the skills, tools, and discipline needed to cost-effectively analyze any application, at any depth, at any time.
-Managed security testing services consist of penetration testing, dynamic application security testing, static application security testing, mobile application security testing, network penetration testing, red teaming, IoT and embedded software testing, and thick client testing.
+Security testing services consist of penetration testing, dynamic application security testing, static application security testing, mobile application security testing, network penetration testing, red teaming, IoT and embedded software testing, and thick client testing.

 Synopsys’ Intelligent Orchestration solution enables teams to integrate application security analysis into their DevOps pipelines while maintaining development velocity.
-Intelligent Orchestration supports Synopsys AppSec tools (e.g., Coverity® SAST, Black Duck® SCA, Synopsys Web Scanner, and Seeker® IAST) as well as managed services (e.g., threat modeling, penetration testing) and third-party tools (e.g., AppSec, GRC, and dashboarding systems).
+Intelligent Orchestration supports Synopsys AppSec tools (e.g., Coverity® SAST, Black Duck® SCA, Synopsys Web Scanner, and Seeker® IAST) as well as security testing services (e.g., threat modeling, penetration testing) and third-party tools (e.g., AppSec, GRC, and dashboarding systems).
 It automatically performs the right security tests at the right time based on user-defined policies, risk profiles, and severity/context-specific code changes that are user-defined in advance.
 Risk-based vulnerability and weakness reporting ensures that developers need only remediate the most important issues they are assigned to address, all within the issue trackers, development tools, and notification channels that they normally use.
 Reminders to do manual testing such as threat modeling, manual code reviews, or penetration testing can also be automated based on policies.
 Developers can integrate security analysis and results seamlessly into their existing development tools and platforms.
 Application security testing (AST) analytics metrics help identify gaps so that heads of development can understand the effectiveness of their AST and DevSecOps implementation.

 Synopsys’ Code DX application security orchestration and correlation (ASOC) solution automatically aggregates, normalizes, correlates and deduplicates security results from over 85 tools to provide a single, central, and prioritized view of the highest severity security risks that exist across organizations’ software projects.
 Code Dx can automatically run Synopsys AppSec tools as well as third party tools (SAST, DAST, SCA, IAST, bug bounty, network vulnerability analysis, container security, and manual code review).
 Results are prioritized based on a set of customizable rules and machine intelligence, filtering out noise and false positives and surfacing the most critical issues that should be fixed first.
 Tickets are automatically opened in bug trackers such as Jira, and remediation guidance and training are provided to developers.
 All executed tests, issue remediation and history are tracked in a comprehensive system of record for audit purposes.